keboola/developers-docs/extend/component/implementation/python.md

 Tables and their manifest files are represented by the `keboola.component.dao.TableDefinition` object and may be loaded using the convenience method `get_input_tables_definitions()`.
-The result object contains all metadata about the table, such as [manifest file](/extend/common-interface/manifest-files/#dataintables-manifests) representations, system path and name.
+The result object contains all metadata about the table, such as [manifest file](/extend/common-interface/manifest-files/#dataintables-manifests) representations (if present), system path and name.

 #### Manifest & input folder content